Ernst Fiala (automotive engineer)

 Josef Herbert Ernst Fiala (born 2 September 1928, in Vienna) is an Austrian automotive engineer.

 Training

-Until 1954 Fiala visited mechanical engineering department of the Vienna Technical University.
+Until 1954 Fiala visited mechanical engineering department of the TU Wien.
 From 1952 to 1954 during his studies he was involved as an assistant at the Institute of internal combustion engine and automotive engineering.
 1954 doctorate he with the work cornering forces on rolling pneumatic tires to the doctor the technical sciences.